 You are expected to be at work each day and be punctual in reporting for work, keeping appointments, and meeting schedules for completion of work.
-If you expect to be late for, or absent from work, you must communicate the expected tardiness or absence to your Site Supervisor by 6:00 am, and when possible, 24 hours prior than the time you are scheduled to begin work, unless emergency conditions exist.
+If you expect to be late for, or absent from work, you must communicate the expected tardiness or absence to your Site Supervisor and/or Department Director (as determined by your departmental needs), by 6:00 am, and when possible, 24 hours prior than no later than 30 minutes before the time you are scheduled to begin work, unless emergency conditions exist.
 Staff may communicate absences/tardiness via phone message, text message, or other method that has been approved by your supervisor.
 You must receive a response indicating your supervisor, or other member of management, is aware of this absence/tardiness.